Automation-Research-Team/Hand3DPosition/README.md

    For installation instructions and more information, visit the official GitHub repository: [scrcpy on GitHub](https://github.com/Genymobile/scrcpy)

-4. **Install HXRI_android.apk using scrcpy**
+4. **Install StreamCamera.apk using scrcpy**
-   HXRI_android is an Android application that allows you to send images from your Android device (in this case, Thinklet) to your computer.
+   StreamCamera is an Android application that allows you to send images from your Android device (in this case, Thinklet) to your computer.
-   To install HXRI_android.apk using scrcpy, follow these steps:
+   To install StreamCamera.apk using scrcpy, follow these steps:
    - Ensure your Android device is connected to your computer and scrcpy is running.
-   - Locate the HXRI_android.apk file on your computer.
+   - Locate the StreamCamera.apk file on your computer.
-   - Copy the HXRI_android.apk file and paste it onto the scrcpy screen that is mirroring your Android device.
+   - Copy the StreamCamera.apk file and paste it onto the scrcpy screen that is mirroring your Android device.
 The installation process should begin automatically.

-5. **Change permissions of HXRI_android.apk to enable camera usage**
+5. **Change permissions of StreamCamera.apk to enable camera usage**

-   After installing the HXRI_android application, you need to grant it permission to use the camera on your Android device.
+   After installing the StreamCamera application, you need to grant it permission to use the camera on your Android device.
 Follow these steps:
    - On your Android device, go to Settings > Apps & notifications.
-   - Find and select the HXRI_android application.
+   - Find and select the StreamCamera application.
    - Tap on Permissions.
    - Find and toggle on the Camera permission.

-  Now, the HXRI_android application should have the necessary permissions to access and use the camera on your Android device.
+  Now, the StreamCamera application should have the necessary permissions to access and use the camera on your Android device.

 # Sending Images from Thinklet to the Computer